 “But there’s a problem with the infrastructure and it needs to be addressed before somebody dies,” he says.

 His story isn’t unique.
 In fact, fishermen across Southeast Alaska have been reporting similar problems.
-The Coast Guard first publicly acknowledged the problem last month, but it broadcasting automated notices this summer to mariners.
+The Coast Guard first publicly acknowledged the problem last month.
+It began broadcasting automated notices this summer to mariners.
 Guys like Joe Donohue who troll around Sitka.

 “I wrote down where the outages were and it was from Yakutat all the way down to Cape Edgecumbe,” Donohue says.
 “I had a bunch of friends that were just finishing up with seining, were getting ready to go longlining, and I thought ‘boy I hope they get that fixed’.”